trung/daml/daml-lf/spec/transaction.rst

    ``NodeCreate``'s ``stakeholders`` field, and
 3. ``signatories`` must have the same elements as the corresponding ``NodeCreate``'s ``signatories`` field.

+*since version 6*

+As of version 6, this new field is required to be non-empty:

+* `message VersionedValue`_ result_value

 message NodeLookupByKey
 ^^^^^^^^^^^^^^^^^^^^^^^